Affiliate links on Android Authority may earn us a commission. Learn more.

 French is a beautiful language.
 Its also a popular language.
 There are a variety of apps that teach French.
 In-person classes are still usually more effective.
 However, don’t underestimate the value of having a tutor in your pocket at all times.
 It really does help a lot.
+For the time being, there isn’t a lot happening in the world of learning French on Android so you may be familiar with most of these names.
 Let’s take a look at the best French learning apps for Android!

 Price: Free / $69.99 per year

 Busuu is one of the most popular language learning apps.
 It supports a lot of languages, including French.
 Busuu uses a lot of learning methods.
 That includes vocabulary and grammar lessons, audio dialog, games, quizzes, and more.
 As you learn, you can help others who are just starting out.
 That means there are people to help you as well.
 There is a method to the madness, though.
 With so many ways to learn, chances are that at least one of them should resonate well with you.
 Busuu costs $69.99 per year if you want every available feature.

 Price: Free / $9.99 per month

 Duolingo is one of the most popular French learning apps on any mobile platform.
 It features a bunch of languages (including French), simple, effective, and relatively fun for an educational app.
 The app claims that 34 hours in Duolingo is equal to one semester at a university-level class.
 There are games, simple vocabulary lessons, aural lessons, and more.
 It also rewards users with daily streaks for their commitment.
 It’s completely free to use but you can get some extra features for $9.99 per month if you really want to.

 Price: Free / Up to $7.49 per month / $48.99 per year / $109.99 once